 (2) The holder of a licence may after suffering any such personal injury or illness, be required to undergo a full or partial medical examination.
-He/she shall not, therefore, resume acting in any capacity for which he/she is licensed until he/she has arranged for a medical report, detailing the nature of the injury or illness, the treatment received, the progress made whilst under treatment and his/her present condition, to be forwarded to the Civil Aviation Authority and has, in the light of such report either been examined and pronounced fit or has been informed by the Civil Aviation Authority that an examination is not required.
+He/she shall not, therefore, resume acting in any capacity for which he/she is licensed until he/she has arranged for a medical report, detailing the nature of the injury or illness, the treatment received, the progress made whilst under treatment and his/her present condition, to be forwarded to the Civil Aviation Authority and has, in the light of

+- such report either been examined and pronounced fit or has been informed by the Civil Aviation Authority that an examination is not required.

 - (3) Pregnancy shall be regarded as incapacitating the holder of a licence from carrying out flying duties.
 As soon as the condition has been diagnosed the holder of a licence shall cease flying and shall not again fly until she has in due course, been examined and pronounced fit.
+Provided that:

-Provided that: - (a) in exceptional circumstances, relaxations of the requirements of this sub-paragraph may be made at the discretion of the Civil Aviation Authority. - 9.
-The medical examinations required for the purpose of paragraph 8 of this Schedule shall conform to the same conditions and standards as for the grant or renewal of a licence except, however as provided in subparagraph (2) of paragraph 1 of this Schedule. - 10.
-An applicant for a Medical Assessment issued in accordance with the terms specified in this Schedule shall undergo a medical examination based on the following requirements: - (a) physical and mental; - (b visual; - (c) colour perception; and - (d) hearing. - 11.
-The standards of medical fitness appropriate to the various classes of licences are set out below: - (a) Class 1 applies to applicants for, and holders of: - Commercial pilot licences (aeroplanes and helicopters) - Airline pilot licences (aeroplanes and helicopters) - Flight navigator licences - Flight engineer licences - (b) Class 2 applies to applicants for, and holders of: - Private pilot licences (aeroplanes and helicopters) - Flight radiotelephony operator licences - (c) Class 3 applies to applicants for, and holders of: - Air traffic controller licences - Student Air traffic controller licences - A person who is the holder of a private pilot licence (aeroplanes, helicopters and gyroplanes) and who has been granted or makes application for an instrument rating shall be required to satisfy hearing Class 1.
+- (a) in exceptional circumstances, relaxations of the requirements of this sub-paragraph may be made at the discretion of the Civil Aviation Authority.

+- 9. The medical examinations required for the purpose of paragraph 8 of this Schedule shall conform to the same conditions and standards as for the grant or renewal of a licence except, however as provided in subparagraph (2) of paragraph 1 of this Schedule.

+- 10. An applicant for a Medical Assessment issued in accordance with the terms specified in this Schedule shall undergo a medical examination based on the following requirements:

+- (a) physical and mental;

+- (b visual;

+- (c) colour perception; and

+- (d) hearing.

+- 11. The standards of medical fitness appropriate to the various classes of licences are set out below:

+- (a) Class 1 Medical Requirements -

+- Commercial pilot licences (aeroplanes and helicopters)

+- Airline transport pilot licences (aeroplanes and helicopters)

+- (b) Class 2 Medical Requirements -

+- Student pilot licences

+- Private pilot licences (aeroplanes and helicopters)

+- Flight navigator licences

+- Flight engineer licences

+- Flight radiotelephony operator licences

+- (c) Class 3 Medical Requirements -

+- Air traffic controller licences

+- Student air traffic controller licences

+- 12. A person who is the holder of a private pilot licence (aeroplanes, helicopters and gyroplanes) and who has been granted or makes application for an instrument rating shall be required to satisfy hearing Class1.